-To find out who inherits these types of property, you'll need to locate the documents in which the co-ownership or beneficiary designation was established.
+To find out who inherits these types of property, you'll need to locate the documents in which the beneficiary designation was established.
+These documents will tell you who is inheriting the property.(But if the property was co-owned with right of survivorship, the co-owner will now own the property.)

-To find out who inherits other assets -- generally, solely owned property for which no beneficiary has been formally named, such as a house -- you'll need to consult state law.
+To find out who inherits other assets—solely owned property for which no beneficiary has been formally named, such as a house—you'll need to consult state law.
 Every state has "intestate succession" laws that parcel out property to the deceased person's closest relatives.
 More on this below.

-When there is no will to name an executor, state law provides a list of people who are eligible to fill the role.
+State laws set out a list of people who are eligible to fill the executor role when there is no will.
 If a probate court proceeding is necessary, the court will choose someone based on that priority list.
 Most states make the surviving spouse or registered domestic partner, if any, the first choice.
 Adult children are usually next on the list, followed by other family members.
-(If you've been chosen to serve as executor of an estate, learn how to decide whether the job is right for you in Nolo's article Should You Accept the Job of Executor to Settle an Estate?)
+(If you've been chosen to serve as executor of an estate, see Should You Accept the Job of Executor to Settle an Estate?)

 Every state has laws that direct what happens to property when someone dies without a valid will and the property was not left in some other way (such as in a living trust).
 Generally, only spouses, registered domestic partners, and blood relatives inherit under intestate succession laws; unmarried partners, friends, and charities get nothing.
 If the deceased person was married, the surviving spouse usually gets the largest share.
 If there are no children, the surviving spouse often receives all the property.
-More distant relatives inherit only if there is no surviving spouse and if there are no children.
+More distant relatives inherit only if there is no surviving spouse and there are no children.
 In the rare event that no relatives can be found, the state takes the assets.